gbmhunter/blog/content/programming/operating-systems/linux/linux-serial-ports-using-c-cpp/index.md

 ## Issues With Getty

-Getty can cause issues with serial communication if it is trying to manage the same tty device that you are attempting to perform serial communications with.
+Getty can cause issues with serial communication if it is trying to manage the same `tty` device that you are attempting to perform serial communications with.

 **To Stop Getty:**

-Getty can be hard to stop, as by default, if you try and kill the process, and new process will start up immediately.
+Getty can be hard to stop, as by default if you try and kill the process, a new process will start up immediately.

 These instructions apply to older versions of Linux, and/or embedded Linux.